atulX7/ChatBot/README.md

 - [License](#license)

 ## Prerequisites
-Before diving into the Llama2 Medical Bot, ensure your system is equipped with:
+Before diving into the Llama2 Chat Bot, ensure your system is equipped with:
 - Python 3.6 or higher
 - Necessary Python packages (installable via pip):
   - `langchain`